Name: Privacy of Education Records Procedure

 - In person: College personnel will ask for a government or college-issued photo ID.

 - By phone or other non-email communication: College personnel will ask to verify at least two pieces of information about the student that exists in the Student Information System (SIS).
 The information to be verified includes student ID, StarID, birth date, or other identifiable data only available to that student.
-If this information is not in the SIS or if the student provides conflicting information, he or she will be prompted to come to campus and show a government or college issued photo ID.
+If this information is not in the SIS or if the student provides conflicting information, they will be prompted to come to campus and show a government or college issued photo ID.

 - By email: College personnel will respond to questions sent from the North Hennepin email addresses and may respond using private educational data.
 Questions sent from other email addresses not stored in the student record system will be answered without the use of private educational data, unless the student does not have a college email address.
 In this situation, the official email address defined in this policy will be used.

 Part 6.
-Access to Educational Records by Student
+Access to Educational Records by Student.

 Upon request, the meaning of educational data shall be explained to the student by college personnel assigned to and designated by the appropriate office.